 The pawn moves differently from how it captures.
 Each pawn moves one square straight forward, but from the 1st rank/very back rank or the 2nd rank/starting rank, it may slide 2 squares forward if desired.
 It captures one square diagonally forward.
 If an enemy pawn makes its first move 2 squares forward, stopping next to a player’s pawn (to the right or left of it), that player has the option (only on the very next move) to capture that enemy pawn “en passant” (in passing).
 It captures diagonally to the square the enemy pawn just passed through, and the enemy pawn is removed from the board.
 When a pawn reaches the last rank, it is immediately promoted: replaced by any other piece of the player’s liking aside from a king.
 If a pawn promotes to a lancer, that player may turn the lancer to any main direction to complete the move.
 If it promotes to a jailer, then enemy pieces orthogonally 1 square next to it are held immediately.
 The pawn's value is about 1.

 The queen has movement that combines the power of rook and bishop.
-It can slide orthogonally or diagonally as many squares as one wants, assuming a friendly piece is not in the way.
+It can slide orthogonally or diagonally as many squares as one wants, assuming a friendly unit is not in the way.
 It can slide up to an enemy piece and capture it, then occupies the enemy piece’s former square.
 Its value is about 9.

 8-Piece Chess has the same rules and goal of standard chess, but with these additions: